umccr/orcabus/lib/workload/stateless/stacks/bclconvert-interop-qc-pipeline-manager/Readme.md

 The AWS Step functions requires the following event detail information

-* status - The status of the workflow run manager event (should be 'ready')
+* status - The status of the workflow run manager event (should be 'READY')
 * workflowType - this MUST be set to bclconvert_interop_qc
 * workflowVersion - Not currently used, set to 1.0.0
 * portalRunId - This is required to be set to a unique identifier for the run